soierr/gl-airline/README.md

 Please make sure that the preliminary setup are done as following:

-1. OS console screen are no less than 115.
+1. OS console screen width is no less than 115.
 Otherwise output might be wrapped
 2. JAVA_HOME is set up to 1.8 jdk

 Steps to launch the application